sanjuthomas/marklogic-module-deployer/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use marklogic-module-deployer, please direct these to the ml@sanju.org
+If you have questions about how to use marklogic-module-deployer, please direct those to the ml@sanju.org

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by